ajtadeo/CS111-UCLA/lab0/README.md

 ## Testing

 Module was tested on kernel release version 5.14.8-arch1-1.
-Using the provided test_lab0.py file, the module was tested for valid insmod calls, rmmod calls, and ensuring the creation and valid reading of /proc/count.
-Additionally, the number of alive processes outputted from `cat /proc/count` was compared to the output of `ps -A | wc -l` which selects all current processes and counts the number of lines.
-This value is not exactly equal to the output of /proc/count, it is slightly higher due to counting the line containing column titles, as well as the processes running `ps` and `wc` for the currently executing shell command.
+Using the provided test_lab0.py file, the module was tested for valid behavior for insmod calls, rmmod calls, and to ensure the creation and valid reading of /proc/count.
+Additionally, the number of alive processes outputted from `cat /proc/count` was compared to the output of `ps -A | wc -l` which outputs all current processes in a table and counts the number of lines.
+This value is not exactly equal to the output of `cat /proc/count`.
+It is slightly higher due to counting the line containing column titles, as well as the processes running `ps` and `wc` for the currently executing shell command.
+Since the numbers for the output of these two commands are similar, we satisfy our sanity check.